-I even wonder whether people know there is a dedicated website detailing almost…Continue
+I even wonder whether people know there is a dedicated website detailing almost everything one needs to know about NEPAD on…Continue

 Added by Isaac Twumasi-Quantus on March 13, 2012 at 2:34pm — No Comments

 We are living in a world that is changing very quickly.
 The breakdown of socialism and planned economies in Eastern Europe has dramatically transformed the economic landscape of the world and led into the process of globalization.
-The former systems of two superpowers, the United…Continue
+The former systems of two superpowers, the United States of America and the Soviet Union, and two competing political and…Continue

 Added by Isaac Twumasi-Quantus on January 23, 2012 at 10:09am — No Comments

 In Redefining Business in the New Africa, I shared about leveraging trust networks to do business in Africa, offering a straight-forward framework.
 But, I also noted that trust is not enough.
-Leveraging any network in global business needs to incorporate value and trust, hence, the name “trust-value”…Continue
+Leveraging any network in global business needs to incorporate value and trust, hence, the name “trust-value” networks.

 Added by Isaac Twumasi-Quantus on January 23, 2012 at 9:29am — No Comments